onocoy Documentation

 Explorer

-PreviousLocation ScaleNextSky Map
+PreviousQuality ScaleNextSky Map

 Last updated 1 year ago

-The is a tool to discover the coverage of onocoy's GNSS corrections.
+The explorer is a tool to discover the coverage of onocoy's GNSS corrections.
 It is very useful for miners and clients equally.

 Open the explorer and you will find a map of the earth with a heatmap on where to find coverage.
 Zoom in and out to inspect your different areas of interest.